 Chamartín railway station, designed by Alonso, Corrales y Molezún, and Olaquiaga.

-Torre Caja de Madrid, originally known as Torre Repsol.
+Torre CEPSA, originally known as Torre Repsol then Torre Caja de Madrid, and then Torre Bankia until 2014.
 Designed by Lord Foster and built by a joint venture of Dragados and Fomento de Construcciones y Contratas (FCC).
 250m (820ft) high and 45 floors, it is the tallest building in Spain.

 Torre Sacyr Vallehermoso.
 Designed by Carlos Rubio Carvajal and Enrique Álvarez-Sala Walter and built by Sacyr Vallehermoso.
 236m (774ft) and 52 floors.

 Torre de Cristal.
 Designed by Cesar Pelli and built by Dragados.
-249m high (817ft) and 52 floors, it is the second tallest building in Spain, only 89cm (35 inches) shorter than Torre Caja de Madrid.
+249m high (817ft) and 52 floors, it is the second tallest building in Spain, only 89cm (35 inches) shorter than Torre CEPSA.

 Torre Espacio.
 Designed by Pei Cobb Freed and built by OHL.
 236m (774ft) high and 57 floors.